 With your support we will be able to continue this project!!

-Running a holiday sale or weekly special?
-Definitely promote it here to get customers excited about getting a sweet deal.
 We partner with Michigan State University Extension (MSUE) each year to promote the environment and natural sciences to the counties 5th grade students.
 Each May 4th graders converge on covered Bridge Farm Park in Centreville to tour different booths that promote the environment; in the past we have had recycling, soil education, pond ecology, and wildlife education to name a few.
 As part of this program the Conservation District donates a White Pine seedling to each child to take home and plant.
 Through your support of this program it will continue to educate the youth of our county on the importance of our natural resources and the conservation of those resources.
+To make a donation contact Carolyn at 269-467-6336 ext 5

 Our financial resources are not well-known to the public; most assume our budget is completely funded either by the State of Michigan or by St. Joseph County.
-Here in St. Joseph County we are blessed to have citizens and Commissioners who support our mission, “assisting landowners through responsive and cost effective programs, in the wise management of the natural resources of St. Joseph County towards the pursuit of a healthy environment today and for future generations” through a county appropriation of $14,000.
-Unfortunately this does not cover all the cost associated with running & creating new programs that serve our residents.
-Your generous donation to the general fund will help us with overhead costs that are incurred through the running of our conservation programs.
+Here in St. Joseph County we are blessed to have citizens and County Commissioners who support our mission, “assisting landowners through responsive and cost effective programs, in the wise management of the natural resources of St. Joseph County towards the pursuit of a healthy environment today and for future generations”

 All donations are tax deductible*